Definite and Indefinite pronoun

 Most is lost.

-have refused.
+Most have refused. |

 none